-During the three months ended March 31, 2022, the Company recorded a \$6.0 million reserve for a potential loss associated with Russia's Invasion of Ukraine, which is included in "Other expenses" in the Company's unaudited Condensed Consolidated Statements of Operations, and which was recorded as part of the CECL reserve (see Note 26-"CECL" for additional information).
-In addition, the Company has determined that it is reasonably possible that the incremental exposure, when considering the market value of securities related to unsettled trades, resulting from Russia's Invasion of Ukraine could potentially be up to \$6.2 million.
+The Company did not record a reserve for a potential loss associated with Russia's Invasion of Ukraine during the three months ended September 30, 2022.
+During the nine months ended September 30, 2022, the Company recorded a \$10.8 million reserve for a potential loss associated with Russia's Invasion of Ukraine, which is included in "Other expenses" in the Company's unaudited Condensed Consolidated Statements of Operations, and which was recorded as part of the CECL reserve (see Note 25-"CECL" for additional information).
+In addition, the Company has determined that as of September 30, 2022, it is reasonably possible that the incremental exposure, when considering the market value of securities related to unsettled trades, resulting from Russia's Invasion of Ukraine could potentially be up to \$1.4 million.